TeachBooks/mirror_mude_book/book/multivariate/events.md

 ## Intersection: AND

-The _intersection_ of the events $A$ and $B$, denoted $P(A \cap B)$, is defined as the probability that both events occur together; thus, it would be represented in our diagram as shown in the figure below.
+The _intersection_ of the events $A$ and $B$, denoted $P(A \cap B)$, is defined as the probability that both events occur; thus, it would be represented in our diagram as shown in the figure below.
 Going back to our example, it represents the probability that both rivers get flooded at the same time.

 :::{card} Definition
 The **AND probability** is the _intersection_ of two events $P(A \cap B)$.